TypeScript with Express

 }

-return [`Weather at latitude ${ometeoResponse.latitude} and longitude ${ometeoResponse.longitude} is ${ometeoResponse.current.temperature_2m}ºF`, null]
+return [`Weather at latitude ${ometeoResponse.latitude} and longitude ${ometeoResponse.longitude} is ${ometeoResponse.current.temperature_2m}ºF`, undefined]

 }